 44% of students in both Alabama and Alaska also completed their college education, highlighting a significant gap compared to higher-performing states.

-46% of students graduated in Georgia and Hawaii, while North Dakota and Montana saw graduation rates of 47%.
+In Georgia and Hawaii, 46% of students graduated, while North Dakota and Montana had graduation rates of 47%.
 States like South Carolina, Arkansas, and Wyoming had slightly better rates at 48%.

 Here is a table displaying the states with the lowest graduation rates: